Wild Rice-Stuffed Acorn Squash

 I tried many variations of ingredients for the stuffing in my acorn squash.
-Here’s the version I liked best--a rustic mix of wild rice, carrots, dried cherries, pecans and more.
+Here’s the version I liked best—a rustic mix of wild rice, carrots, dried cherries and pecans. —Michelle Springer, Spring, Texas

 - 4 small acorn squash